41 Example of a three-level model of clustered data

 • The z-score of \(z = -6.03 / 8.05 < 1\) means there is no evidence of systematic bias of one machine compared to the other.

 • The estimated standard deviation of how two different machines will measure the same person is \(19.72\).
-Different machines will tend to give different average measurements for the same subject.
+Different machines will tend to systematically give different average measurements for the same subject.
+I.e., some subjects will look good on a wm machine, and some on a wp machine.

 • The estimated standard deviation of how much a repeated measurement of the same machine on the same person will vary is 18.
 The machines are relatively precise, given the variation in the population.